mongodb-developer/mongodb-ai-playground/README.md

 # MongoDB AI Playground

-MongoDB AI Playground is a set of interactive widgets to explore, test, and visualize MongoDB-powered AI capabilities, including Retrieval-Augmented Generation (RAG) and GraphRAG workflows, using modern LLM and vector search integrations.
+MongoDB AI Playground is a set of interactive widgets for to explore, test, and visualize MongoDB-powered AI capabilities in notebooks, including Retrieval-Augmented Generation (RAG) and GraphRAG workflows, using modern LLM and vector search integrations.

 ---